sanjaytaylor2012/HateSpeechDetection/README.md

 Then I tested a Count vectorizer and a TFIDF vectorizer using Grid Search to determine the most effective and effiecient vectorizer when applied to a Random Forest Classifier.
 Then, I optimized both a Random Forest Classifier as well as Gradient Boosting through testing with 5-fold cross validation, TFIDF vectorizer and various parameter settings until I found the most optimal settings for each algorithm.
 Finally, I pitted the two algorithms against each other and determined that the Gradient Boosting Classifier was the better algorithm in terms of testing speed (NOT fitting speed), accuracy, and precision.

 ## Challenges
 The biggest challange I faced was understanding the how pandas DataFrames fit into the models.
-Getting the classifiers to fit each of the dataframes as well as formatting them correctly required a deep understanding of of dataframes.
+Getting the classifiers to fit each of the dataframes as well as formatting them correctly required a deep understanding of dataframes.

 ## Dataset
 Dataset on Kaggle: https://www.kaggle.com/datasets/saurabhshahane/cyberbullying-dataset?select=youtube_parsed_dataset.csv